Nursing shortage: Impacts of nursing shortage

-There is an increase in the number of nurses suffering from nurse burnout due to an extreme increase in stress.
+There is an alarming increase in the number of nurses suffering from nurse burnout due to the extreme stress caused by nursing shortages.
 Extensive amounts of stress on the human body lead to psychological, mental and, physical health effects such as headaches, body aches, sleep disruption, chronic fatigue which in the long run can lead to anxiety, depression, somatic symptoms.

 Nursing shortages have an impact on the healthcare environment in all aspects of nursing, but it does impact other nurses directly causing the nursing community to face issues of burnout.
 Burnout is a feeling that nurses experience when an overwhelming amount of workload is placed on a nurse.
 Usually this causes nurses to experience exhaustion in many different aspects, a sense of not feeling like themselves, and a sense of not feeling accomplished enough.
 Sometimes, burnout can interfere with good professional behavior and play a factor in the quality of care nurses give their patients.
 The feeling of burnout tends to contribute to feelings of stress as well.
 In relation to burnout, nurses are known to experience sleep disturbance which consist of trouble falling asleep as well as experiencing poor quality sleep.
 Sleep disturbance correlates directly with stress and burnout presenting that nurses with a higher level of sleep disturbance have lower levels of stress management.
 The issue of burnout tends to be a common factor that many nurses face due to the stress from an overwhelming workload, which can make it hard for some nurses to fall in love with their career field.
 Poor working conditions can place nurses at a higher risk for being a victim of workplace violence, such as not taking the proper vacation time, causing increased patient exposure as well as stress and exhaustion.
-This can have a negative affect on patient care as some nurses may resort to bringing self defense weapons to work to protect themselves.
+This can have a negative effect on patient care as some nurses may resort to bringing self-defense weapons to work to protect themselves.